cameroncooke/dotfiles/README.md

-# iotize does dotfiles
+# camsoft's dotfiles

-Your dotfiles are how you personalize your system.
-These are mine.
+Your dotfiles are how you personalise your system.

 If you're interested in the philosophy behind why projects like these are awesome, you might want to [read Zach Holman's post on the